root-project/root/README/ReleaseNotes/v618/index.md

     Therefore the range and bits specifier has to be attached to the type character.
   - All functionalities of the other datatypes have been reimplemented.
   - The documentation of `TTree` and `TBuffer` has been updated accordingly.
-  - The following exmple shows how to use the new features:
+  - The following example shows how to use the new features:
 ~~~ {.cpp}
       {
          Float16_t  floatVal;